 In Luke’s gospel an expert on the law, questioned Jesus regarding what should be done to inherit eternal life.
 Jesus answered by asking him what was written in the law, and the man’s reply was:

-For a long time I understood mercy to mean forgiveness and the withholding of a justly deserved punishment.
-In this story, however, Jesus teaches that it is all of that, but it is also so much more.
+For a long time I had understood mercy to mean forgiveness and the withholding of a justly deserved punishment, which it is.
+But in this story, Jesus redefines mercy and takes it one step further.
+He shows that true mercy is more than withdrawing punishment, it is also about bringing an undeserved blessing!